Saymawn/notebook/README.md

 # notebook
-this is my first html/css/js project with my own ui/ux u can add/remove note & save on local storage  ;)
+This is my first HTML/CSS/JS project with my own UI/UX u can add/remove note & save on local storage ;)
 <br>
-also i writed comment for js file
+also, I wrote comments for the JS file
 <br>
 Preview :
 http://github.saymawn.ir/NoteBook/